 After two amazing nights at Waldeck, we continued our tour to Lowenburg Castle.
 It was built in the 18th century to look like a medieval castle that had seen war.
 In reality, it hadn’t.
 The castle was built for show and nothing else.
 Once off the bus, getting around was fairly easy, but you did have to deal with gravel pathways.
 Most of the castle was accessible, save for some small door lips into and out of rooms.
 The second floor wasn’t accessible, so I did have to wait down in the courtyard for the tour group to come back down, one of our guides stayed with me to help pass the time.

-On our way to lunch, we stopped off at the Hercules Monument, and the amazing water feature that was built in Roman times, which still uses much of the same technology today.
-We had lunch at Gutshof Kassel Restaurant that was a fully accessible location.
+On our way to lunch, we stopped off at the Hercules Monument and the amazing water feature that was built in Roman times, which still uses much of the same technology today.
+We had lunch at Gutshof Kassel Restaurant which was a fully accessible location.
 I did have I think the biggest schnitzel in my life at this place, even though we were told, they are half the normal size for tourists.

 From Lowenburg, we made our way to Rothenburg.
 We stayed in the old walled city part of this medieval town at the hotel Altes Brauhaus.
 This hotel didn’t have a ramp into the lobby, but I had help getting in and out of the building.
 The room was very large and the bathroom did have accessible rail bars.
 We were given a room on the ground floor, but there are multiple floors in the hotel and there is an elevator to the upper floors.

-Around town, there was a lot to do and see, some of the highlights here were visiting some of the most amazing churches, and really old buildings.
+Around town, there was a lot to do and see, some of the highlights here were visiting some of the most amazing churches and really old buildings.
 For the most part, getting around wasn’t too hard, with most buildings having either a small lip or one step up into the structure.

 We got to make pretzels in a local bakery, learning from a 4th generation pretzel maker.
 The shop itself was fairly small, and some tight spaces to maneuver around.
-The pretzel making didn’t have anything set up for a wheelchair user, so you will have to be able to reach up to a table in order to roll out your dough and form your pretzel.
-Another stop was to a medieval shop, trying on chain mail armor and buying a pair of gauntlets.
+The pretzel-making didn’t have anything set up for a wheelchair user, so you will have to be able to reach up to a table to roll out your dough and form your pretzel.
+Another stop was at a medieval shop, trying on chain mail armor and buying a pair of gauntlets.
 Sadly the shop wasn’t all that wheelchair friendly, and you do have to go down to the basement to try on the armor.
 There is a large Christmas store, but it is not very accessible.
 The aisles are smaller and it is difficult to turn around.
 I ended up waiting close to the exit for my wife to browse the ornaments.

-After our stay in Rothenburg, we stared towards our last stop, Munich.
+After our stay in Rothenburg, we started towards our last stop, Munich.
 On the way, we stopped at the Steiff Bear Museum.
-We learned about the history of the Steiff teddy bear company and about its founder, Margarete Steiff.
+We learned about the history of the Steiff teddy bear company and its founder, Margarete Steiff.
 She contracted polio as a child and was confined to a wheelchair.
 As a result, this building was built with accessibility in mind from the start.
 There is a large elevator from the lobby into the upper floors and an elevator down to the shopping and restaurant areas.

 In Munich, we stayed at the Four Seasons Kempinski Hotel.
-This was an older hotel, and didn’t have a ramp into the lobby, but there was a side entrance that did have a lift to get you into the hotel.
+This was an older hotel and didn’t have a ramp into the lobby, but there was a side entrance that did have a lift to get you into the hotel.
 One other thing was to get from the lobby to the elevators and the rest of the building; you did have to navigate another set of stairs.
 Apart from that, the hotel room was accessible, and so was the rest of the hotel.
 It would be safe to assume that this

 The day we arrived in Munich, we went on a walking tour of the area around the hotel.
-This particular tour was long and fast paced; at times we had to move quickly to keep up.
+This particular tour was long and fast-paced; at times we had to move quickly to keep up.
 However, every stop on the walking tour was accessible.
-On the tour we got to learn about the history of Bavaria / Munich, centered on the wealth of architecture, art and history in Munich’s palaces, gardens and museums around our hotel.
+On the tour, we got to learn about the history of Bavaria / Munich, centered on the wealth of architecture, art, and history in Munich’s palaces, gardens, and museums around our hotel.

-The next day, we visited Neuschwanstein Castle just south west of Munich.
+The next day, we visited Neuschwanstein Castle just southwest of Munich.
 This is the castle that Walt Disney used as inspiration for Sleeping Beauty Castle in Disneyland, California.
-To get to the castle, we first boarded a smaller accessible bus, which was equipped with lift and took us a short way up the mountain.
-At maximum this bus could hold two wheelchairs.
+To get to the castle, we first boarded a smaller accessible bus, which was equipped with a lift and took us a short way up the mountain.
+At maximum, this bus could hold two wheelchairs.
 The first place we stopped on our way to the castle was the Marion Bridge, (Marienbrucke).
 This vantage point afforded us a good view of the castle and the falls below.
 The bridge is sturdy and accessible with a wide paved pathway, but I didn’t go too far as I’m afraid of heights.

-After the bridge, we continued on up the mountain.
+After the bridge, we continued up the mountain.
 In some places, I required a great deal of help to get up the steep paths.
-In order to get into the castle, I used a side entrance and a service elevator to connect with the tour group and gain access to each floor that the tour.
+To get into the castle, I used a side entrance and a service elevator to connect with the tour group and gain access to each floor that the tour.
 There were only a few locations where I couldn’t go, but for the most part, the castle was easy to navigate.
 For the trip down, we took the horse-drawn carriage.
 The wheelchair was strapped to the back of the coach, while we rode inside.

 On our last night with the tour, we had dinner at the famous Hofbrauhaus Beer Garden.
-This is one of the largest and well-known beer gardens in Munich.
-It is quite popular year round, but especially during Oktoberfest.
+This is one of the largest and most well-known beer gardens in Munich.
+It is quite popular year-round, but especially during Oktoberfest.
 The Hofbrauhaus is a substantial building with many halls branching off of the main beer garden and a few halls on the upper floors.
 There is ample room to navigate the main floor beer garden, even with the crowds.
 Our dinner was on the second floor and there was elevator access, as well as having washroom, with accessible stalls.
 We had a diverse feast of different traditional German foods; Kartoffelsalat (potato salad), Schweinbranten mit NatursoBe (pork roast with gravy), Schweinswurstl (fried port sausages, etc.) Oh and 2 liter Beers!